Cost of Living Comparison Between United States and Hungary Cost of Living Comparison Between United States and Hungary

 Monthly Cost of Living

-United States costs about 135% more than Hungary on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in United States is about 136% higher than in Hungary on average – the gap runs across housing, groceries, transport, and services.

 CityCost data is based on AI and user input – minor inaccuracies may occur.